Chapter 6 Introduction to Turbulence

 Since the book is about general principles, it does not generally cover complex physical modelling.
 The exception is turbulence which need to be addressed since it is so common in fluid flow and therefore a critical part of most CFD simulations.

 Turbulence is illustrated by a plume of smoke below.
 The smoke rises vertically from the base, initially tracing a relatively straight, narrow path, characteristic of laminar flow.
-At some point, there is an abrupt transition to turbulent flow in which fluid particles follow curved paths which cross one another in a disorderly, irregular manner, causing eqn and eqn to fluctuate randomly in time.
+At some point, there is an abrupt transition to turbulent flow in which fluid particles follow curved paths which cross one another in a disorderly, irregular manner, causing and to fluctuate randomly in time.

 Turbulent flow evidently involves significant mixing of the fluid which is an important consideration in many CFD problems.
 For example, it directly affects the rate of pollutant dispersion and the rate of reaction of a chemical process.
 It causes heat to diffuse more rapidly.
 Similarly, mixing affects momentum diffusion and, consequently, the aerodynamic forces within a fluid and surrounding vehicles, wind turbines, buildings, etc.